-- 6) Surface coatings to the walls in the communal areas appear to be Class 0 rated. - 7) The building has sufficient passive controls that provide effective compartmentation in order to support a Stay Put Policy Therefore residents are advised to remain in their flat unless the fire directly affects them. - 8) The means of escape are protected to prevent the spread of fire and smoke with a combination of nominal composite type entrance doors.
+- 5) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy Therefore residents are advised to remain in their flat unless the fire directly affects them. - 6) The means of escape from each flat is independent and directly to outside.
+Therefore, there is no requirement for flat entrance doors to provide fire resistance.